ArcanaFramework/fileformats/README.rst

-Unlike other file-type Python packages, *FileFormats*, supports multi-file formats, e.g. with separate header/data files, nested directories, and mechanisms to peek at metadata fields to define complex data formats.
+Unlike other file-type Python packages, *FileFormats*, supports multi-file formats, e.g. with separate header/data files, nested directories, and mechanisms to peek at metadata fields to define complex data formats or specific sub-types (e.g. functional MRI DICOM file set)

 File-format types are typically identified by a combination of file extension and "magic numbers" where applicable.
-However, *FileFormats* provides a flexible framework to add custom identification routines for exotic file formats, e.g. formats that require inspection of headers, directories containing certain files.
-See the `extension template <https://github.com/ArcanaFramework/fileformats-extension-template>`__ for instructions on how to design *FileFormats* extensions modules to augment the standard file-types implemented in the main repository with custom field/vendor-specific file-types.
+However, *FileFormats* provides a flexible framework to add custom identification routines for exotic file formats, e.g. formats that require inspection of headers to locate data files, directories containing certain file types.
+See the `extension template <https://github.com/ArcanaFramework/fileformats-extension-template>`__ for instructions on how to design *FileFormats* extensions modules to augment the standard file-types implemented in the main repository with custom domain/vendor-specific file-format types.

 Installation